September 13, 12 - 5 PM

 Please spread the word to help us end the horrors of puppy mills.

-PMAD is an annual event that USUALLY takes place on the 3rd Saturday of every September in
+PMAD is an annual event that always takes place in September in

 conjunction with the national movement to put an end to puppy mills.
 We